gkorpal/gkorpal.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a second year mathematics graduate student at the University of Arizona.
-My mathematical interests lie in arithmetic geometry.
+I am interested in arithmetic geometry, especially the relationship between "algebraic varieties over $\mathbb{Q}$" and "geometric representations of $G_{\mathbb{Q}}$" shown in this diagram:

 | ![kisin.png](https://gkorpal.github.io/images/kisin.png) |
 |:--:|